-This course is designed to give students a comprehensive understanding of history, life principles, body systems, chemistry, electricity, and professional image with emphasis on human relations that contribute to personal and professional success, the various methods of sanitation, sterilization and disinfection along with necessary information regarding HIV and other infectious diseases to include all laws and rules governing the field of Esthetics.

-This course is designed to give students a comprehensive understanding of proper nutrition and the effects to the skin, intricate makeup of the skin's layers and their purpose, identify skin types and conditions with the ability to apply different services and products to enhance what has been observed, effects of major ingredients in skin care and the impact on application, the most ergonomic way to set up their treatment room for all services, basic theory, proper protocols for skin types and services using hands on Milady's standards, correct products based on skin type, garner proper massage techniques, use a variety of different machines to help with services based on client's needs and to be able to remove hair from all body parts using various methods, including Sugaring and Threading.
+Skin Care Course # Course Name Lecture Hours Lab Hours Total Hours FND001 Foundations for Beauty and Wellness (Prerequisite: None) 96 0 96 This course is designed to give students a comprehensive understanding of history, life principles, body systems, chemistry, electricity, and professional image with emphasis on human relations that contribute to personal and professional success, the various methods of sanitation, sterilization and disinfection along with necessary information regarding HIV and other infectious diseases to include all laws and rules governing the field of Esthetics. is on ethods of HIV and GSS002 General Sciences of the Skin (Prerequisite: None) 96 0 96 This course is designed to give students a comprehensive understanding of proper nutrition and the effects to the skin, intricate makeup of the skin's layers and their purpose, identify skin types and conditions with the ability to apply different services and products to enhance what has been observed, effects of major ingredients in skin care and the impact on application, the most ergonomic way to set up their treatment room for all services, basic theory, proper protocols for skin types and services using hands on Milady's standards, correct products based on skin type, garner proper massage techniques, use a variety of different machines to help with services based on client's needs and to be able to remove hair from all body parts using various methods, including Sugaring and Threading. dentify skin ance what cation, the oper ducts based to help